-Ever since the start of the coronavirus epidemic, I’ve been asking myself whether there will be a long lasting coronavirus immunity – either after the infection or by a vaccine?
+Ever since the start of the coronavirus epidemic, I’ve been asking myself whether there will be a long lasting coronavirus immunity – either after the infection or by vaccine?
 We are all living a nightmare at the moment and we all want to go back to our normal lives.

 Many people have been affected on many different levels: people who died, people who prematurely lost their loved ones to this infection, people who lost jobs and no longer have an income to support their existence, people who live in fear of infection and with related psychological traumas.

 So, for the time being the news is good.
-As you will see from evidence that I will present in this post, seven months after my illness, I still have coronavirus antibodies.
+As you will see from the evidence that I will present in this post, seven months after my illness, I still have the coronavirus antibodies.
 But, will they last and for how much longer?

 Let’s start with a quick recap of this year’s events.

-BEGINNING OF AN EPIDEMIC AND MY ILLNESS
+BEGINNING OF THE EPIDEMIC AND MY ILLNESS

 By now, we all know that the epidemic started in China.
 We also know that the Chinese government supressed all information regarding the true seriousness of this new illness.
-Back in January, despite the fact that the epidemic had already spread throughout China, they allowed Chinese people to freely travel for the Chinese New Year, both within China and abroad.
+Back in January, despite the fact that the epidemic had already spread throughout China, they allowed the Chinese people to freely travel for the Chinese New Year, both within China and abroad.

 Additionally, all statistics published by China regarding the number of infected and people who died of coronavirus are false.
 Do you really believe that countries with 2 or 3 million people can have more infected people than China with 1.4 billion people?
-It’s actually quite comical when you see Chinese statistics on Worldometers and compare them with countries like USA, India and Brazil.
+It’s actually quite comical when you see the Chinese statistics on Worldometers and compare them with countries like USA, India and Brazil.

 I fell ill in March 2020.
-At that time, the UK Conservative government propagated a heard immunity concept.
+At that time, the UK Conservative government propagated the heard immunity concept.
 Without any scientific evidence to support that line of thought and especially after they had already seen the catastrophic events in China, they still did nothing.
 It makes you think that they actually wanted many people to get infected, while they had complete disregard for people that would die.
 For them, it was an acceptable collateral damage in order to save big corporations and the banking industry.
 But, that’s the Tory party in the UK, they don’t care about ordinary people like me and you, they never really cared.

 I wrote about my illness in the post “How I Survived the Coronavirus Infection”.
 You should read it, to see what happened to me and what may happen to you while you wait to be infected.
 Make no mistake, sooner or later almost everyone will get infected.
 It’s just a matter of time.